peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORTypeMapper.md

 ### AddTypePrefix
     public CBORTypeMapper AddTypePrefix(String prefix) Adds a prefix of a Java or.NET type for use in type matching.
-A type matches a prefix if its fully qualified name is or begins with that prefix, using codepoint-by-codepoint (case-sensitive) matching.
+A type matches a prefix if its fully qualified || begins with that prefix, using codepoint-by-codepoint (case-sensitive) matching.

 **Parameters:**